arnodel/golua/README.md

 - small: avoid re-implementing features which are already present in the Go language or in the standard library (e.g. garbage collection)
 - register based VM
-- no call stack (continuation passing)
+- no call stack (continuation passing), tail call optimisation.

 ## Components